hoisie/mustache/Readme.md

     func ParseFile(filename string) (*template, os.Error)

-The Render method takes a string and a data source, which is either a map or struct.
+The Render method takes a string and a data source, which is generally a map or struct.
 There's an analagous method, RenderFile, which takes a filename as an argument and uses that for the template contents.

     data,_ := mustache.Render("hello {{c}}", map[string]string{"c":"world"})
     println(data)